 Our responsibility is to express a reasonable assurance opinion on the subject matter information based on the evidence we have obtained.
-We conducted our reasonable assurance engagement in accordance with the International Standards on Assurance Engagements (ISAE) 3000, Attestation Engagements Other Than Audits or Reviews of Historical Financial Information, and the Guide to Third Party Assurance for Non-Financial Information in Annual Reports - 2018 Reporting Year, dated October, 2018 ("Assurance Requirements"), published by the MOE.
+We conducted our reasonable assurance engagement in accordance with the Canadian Standard on Assurance Engagements 3000, Attestation Engagements Other than Audit or Reviews of Historical Financial Information.